akamba98/spasi/README.md

 -First you must have installed Visual Studio for C# with all .NetCore packages

 # Running
-- Open DrugStore Microsoft Visual Studio Solution
+- Open DrugStore.sln Microsoft Visual Studio Solution
 - Debug the solution and a site will open